MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/installation.md

 ### Getting started using the EMSL Arrows Builder

 EMSL Arrows is a tool that uses NWChem and chemical computational databases to generate molecule data.
-[EMSL Arrows Builder for the Quantum Development Kit](https://arrows.emsl.pnnl.gov/api/qsharp_chem) allows you to enter your model using multiple molecular model builders and generate the Broombridge datafile to be used by the Quantum Development Kit.
+[EMSL Arrows Builder for the Quantum Development Kit](https://arrows.emsl.pnnl.gov/api/qsharp_chem) allows you to enter your model using multiple molecular model builders and generate the Broombridge data file to be used by the Quantum Development Kit.

-From the EMSL page, click the ['Instuctions'] tab, and follow the ['Simple Examples'] instructions to generate Broombridge files.
-Then try running the ['GetGateCount'] to see the quantum resource estimates for these molecules.
+From the EMSL page, click the **Instructions** tab, and follow the **Simple Examples** instructions to generate Broombridge files.
+Then try running the `GetGateCount` to see the quantum resource estimates for these molecules.

 ### Installing NWChem from source

-Full instructions on how to install NWChem from source [are provided by PNNL](http://www.nwchem-sw.org/index.php/Compiling_NWChem).
+Full instructions on how to install NWChem from source are provided by [PNNL](http://www.nwchem-sw.org/index.php/Compiling_NWChem).

 > [!TIP]
 > If you wish to use NWChem from Windows 10, the Windows Subsystem for Linux is a great option.
 > Once you have installed [Ubuntu 18.04 LTS for Windows](https://www.microsoft.com/p/ubuntu-1804-lts/9n9tngvndl3q#activetab=pivot:overviewtab), run `ubuntu18.04` from your favorite terminal and follow the instructions above to install NWChem from source.

-Once you have compiled NWChem from source, you can run the `yaml_driver` script provided with NWChem to quickly produce Broombridge instances from NWChem input decks:
+Once you have compiled NWChem from source, you can run the *yaml_driver* script provided with NWChem to quickly produce Broombridge instances from NWChem input decks:

 ```bash
 $NWCHEM_TOP/contrib/quasar/yaml_driver input.nw
 ```

-This command will create a new `input.yaml` file in the Broombridge format within your current directory.
+This command will create a new *input.yaml* file in the Broombridge format within your current directory.

 ### Using NWChem with Docker